MARKETNG 2501 - Consumer Behaviour

 General Course Information

-Course Code MARKETNG 2501 Course Consumer Behaviour Coordinating Unit Business School Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge MARKETNG 1001 Course Description This course introduces the theory of consumer behaviour and relates it to the practice of marketing.
-It will present relevant material drawn from psychology, anthropology, social and behavioural sciences within the framework of the consumer decision process and its main influencing factors.
+Course Code MARKETNG 2501 Course Consumer Behaviour Coordinating Unit Adelaide Business School Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge MARKETNG 1001 Course Description Every individual is a consumer.
+Understanding consumers and influences of consumer behaviour is crucial for explaining and predicting consumption related behaviour in individuals and organisations alike.
+Consumer Behaviour introduces the fundamental concepts, principles and theories of consumer behaviour and relates them to the practice of marketing.
+Drawing on both psychological and sociological viewpoints, this course covers individual factors, such as motivation and needs, perception, learning, personality and lifestyle attitudes and external socio-cultural factors such as family, social groups and group processes, social class, culture and subculture in the context of consumption.
+This prepares students for making informed decisions about how to manage and respond to the needs and wants of consumers.

 Course Coordinator: Mr Nigel BarkerEmail: email@example.com